Insight • Leadership · Mission · Decision Making

 When Mission Statements Are Too Small

 Early in my career, my mission was simple: get the next promotion, land the next role, keep moving up.
-That kind of mission is common — and understandable — but it's also limiting.
+That kind of mission is common and understandable, but it is also limiting.

 The second one is harder.